 The RTIC 65 QT Hard Cooler is a rotomolded cooler.
 There are many great rotomolded coolers available these days, and they all tend to share some common characteristics.
 First and foremost, they’re rugged with thick, insulated sidewalls.
 The construction process that makes them so rugged — and occasionally bear-proof with extra padlocks — results in one key drawback: They’re heavy.

 On the other hand, they’re super durable and good ones will last well beyond a decade.
-(The RTIC 65 QT Hard Cooler is a good one.)
+(The RTIC 65 QT Hard Cooler is a good one and our review unit has been going strong for three years.)

 If you’re thinking about buying an RTIC Hard Cooler, you probably have a few questions.
 I can help — as well as point out a few competitive options that may or may not be the best fit for you.